 The Purpose Behind the Everyday Patriot Project

 The Everyday Patriot project began nearly twelve years ago, during the first deployment of my oldest son.
-As the daughter of a Vietnam War combat US Army veteran, the wife of a US Navy veteran, and the mother of two US Army infantry veterans, it has always hit me very hard the human cost of our military.
+As the daughter of a Vietnam War combat US Army veteran, the wife of a US Navy veteran, and the mother of two US Army infantry veterans, I have always been aware of the human cost of our military.

 I began the Everyday Patriot project to document our service members' humanity, tell a little bit about their lives outside of the military, and provide more than a name to their medals and headstones.
-There are so many sites that do a much better job describing their medal citations than I do—www.cmohs.org and valor.militarytimes.com are two of my favorites.
+Many sites describe their medal citations better than I do—www.cmohs.org and valor.militarytimes.com are two of my favorites.
 The rest of the information I gather is from public records and newspaper articles.

-It's a labor of love and one that I will never finish.
-However, I still think it is worth it.
+It's a labor of love that I will never finish, but it is still worth it.

-I write these sketches because our troops are also our people, and we must always remember that.
+I write these sketches because our troops are also our people; we must never forget that.

 a.d. elliott is a wanderer, photographer, and storyteller currently living in Salem, Virginia.